Startup Pitch Decks: What Investors Want to See

 - Company name and logo

-- Tagline: Reflect your unique value proposition or mission.
+- Tagline expressing your value proposition

 What to Avoid